Information and sources of advice for parents and families

 I CAN How to support your child

-This information for families provides ideas for them to support their toddler and forms part of I CAN's guide to the typical stages of speech and language development.
+This information for families provides ideas for them to support their toddler and forms part of Speech and Language UK's guide to the typical stages of speech and language development.
 Toddlers develop language at different rates and understanding what is typical and what parents and carers can do to support their toddler's communication and language helps provide them with a great start.

 Sharing books is a great way to help a toddler's talking.
 Making books part of your daily routine really helps to develop shared focus, communication and language skills.
 Use and share this Nottinghamshire Language for Life information leaflet about book sharing as well as many other top tips leaflets to help families you work with understand how to support speech, language and communication.